 - Once cookies are baked, let it sit on the cookie/baking sheet for just 1-2 minutes and then remove promptly onto a baking rack to cool.
 Do not leave cookies sitting on hot baking sheet for a long time, as doing so will overcook the cookies.

-- Cookies will be slightly soft when it comes out of the oven but will slowly solidify.
+- Banana Chocolate Chip Cookies will be slightly soft when it comes out of the oven but will slowly solidify.
 You want the cookies to be slightly soft when it comes out of the oven to get the perfectly soft cookies at the end!

-I like to store them in the refrigerator so they last longer, and it can be stored up to 5-7 days.
+I store my Banana Chocolate Chip Cookies in an airtight container room temperature for 2-3 days, and in the refrigerator for up to 7 days if I want them to last longer.
 Although they get consumed pretty fast and don’t last very long in our household!

 When I am ready to eat them, I always heat them in the microwave for 10 seconds or so to get them warm and soft!